 "I am more ready for the workforce, more than I ever have been.
 I have gained a lot of confidence about me."
 A.K.

-Make an online donation through Pay Pal by clicking on the Donate button above.
+Make a convenient online donation through Pay Pal by clicking on the Donate button above...

 The ILCSC is a 501 (c)(3) organization.
-Your donations are tax deductible, as allowed by law.Your Gift is Much Appreciated!
+Your donations are tax deductible, as allowed by law.Your Gracious Donations Are Much Appreciated!